boisestate-vip/akame/doc/nodes/mapping_nodes_overview.md

 ## Overview

-This document summarizes the mapping slice of the navigation stack for Option A (2D Graph SLAM).
+This document summarizes the mapping slice of the navigation stack for Mapping Option A (2D Graph SLAM).
 It explains how sensor drivers, localization, mapping nodes, and downstream planners fit together.

 The goal is to provide a clear, high-level view that matches the Google Draw navigation diagram and the individual node documents in this directory.